FormidableLabs/eslint-plugin-react-native-a11y/docs/rules/has-valid-accessibility-traits.md

 # has-valid-accessibility-traits

-the accessibilityTraits property is used to tell a person using VoiceOver what kind of element they have selected.
+The accessibilityTraits property is used to tell a person using VoiceOver what kind of element they have selected.

 Values may be one of the following: